S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Key Responsibilities

-_What is the essential work and decision-making being delegated to the team (or role keeper)?_
+_What is the essential work and decision-making being delegated to the team (or rolekeeper)?_

 Key responsibilities are a summary of those areas of _work and decision-making_ that the delegator and delegatees consider **essential** to take care of in relation to fulfilling the domain's purpose effectively.
 They provide a high level overview of what's expected from the delegatees.